hisaac/PRIME-joke-book/README.md

-##Node Express jQuery Code Challenge
+#Node Express jQuery Code Challenge

+This project was meant to exercise our use of logic on both the client and the server.

+---

 ### Objectives
 - Initialize and spin up a server side node/express application.